tahosprojects/NSA/README.md

 ## Overview

-This project implements the NSA Manageable Network Security Plan (MNSP) framework to assess and improve network security through asset discovery, risk analysis, and security hardening.
+This project applied the NSA Manageable Network Security Plan (MNSP) framework to assess network security through asset discovery, service enumeration, and security analysis.
 The objective was to identify networked devices, evaluate potential vulnerabilities, and develop recommendations aligned with security best practices.

+Using Nmap on Kali Linux, I performed network reconnaissance, documented discovered assets, analyzed exposed services, and developed security recommendations to improve the overall security posture of the environment.

+---

 ## Objectives